Dasypus: Reproduction

 Armadillos of the genus Dasypus often pair during the breeding season, whereas they are usually solitary animals.
 While pairing, the male and female intermittently interact while foraging.
 These interactions include tail wagging, dorsal touching, sniffing, and tail lifting of the female.

 Females have an external clitoris and a urogenital sinus, which acts as both a urethra and vagina.
 Males are slightly larger than females in size and have testes that descend into the pelvis and a prominent penis.
 They lack a scrotum.
-In order to copulate, the female has to lie on her back due to the high amount of bony armor and the ventrally located genitalia.
+To copulate, the female has to lie on her back due to the high amount of bony armor and the ventrally located genitalia.

 After conception, there is a fourteen-week period before the blastocyst is actually implanted.
 The blastocyst is fully developed and remains healthy through oxygen and nutrients received from uterine secretions during this time.
 Gestation is about five months long, and the implantation delay allows the armadillos to give birth at a more opportune time during the spring.

 Members of Dasypus are unique among mammals in possessing the reproductive trait of monozygotic polyembryony, meaning their offspring are genetically identical due to the division of a single fertilized egg into four matching embryos.
 This development of identical quadruplets has been utilized as a tool for genetic research.
-It is possible that the monozygotic polyembryony was an adaptation to accommodate for the female's inability to carry more than one egg during the preimplantation stage.
-Delaying the implantation further has no effect on the number of offspring produced.
+It is possible that the monozygotic polyembryony was an adaptation to accommodate the female's inability to carry more than one egg during the preimplantation stage.
+Delaying the implantation further does not affect the number of offspring produced.

-The armadillo young are fully developed at birth.
+The armadillo's young are fully developed at birth.
 Their eyes are already open, and they are capable of walking after a few hours.
 However, the skin takes a few weeks to harden.
-The baby armadillos nurse for two months and by month three or four, they are completely independent.
+The baby armadillos nurse for two months, and by month three or four, they are completely independent.
 Young armadillos have been noted to occasionally share burrows with siblings during their first summer and fall.
-Armadillos born in the spring are able to breed during the very next season the following summer.
+Armadillos born in the spring can breed during the very next season and the following summer.